 We love the removable powder skirt and wish that every jacket had this, as we think it can feel restrictive on anything but the deepest days.
 Even when it's attached, the powder skirt in this option adds minimal bulk, ready to snap into action.
 When the powder skirt is not in use, the drawcord on the hem can help keep light snow and drafts from creeping into your base layers.
 The cuffs have unique rubber grips on the hook and loop closures to allow quick adjustments with gloves on.

-We think that the level of technology Black Diamond offers at this price point is remarkable.
+We think that the level of technology Black Diamond offers at this price point is very enticing.
 It is high performing and versatile, able to fill a one-shell quiver.
 This jacket has the potential to work as mainly a resort shell that transitions to backcountry tours if you need it.
 Relatedly, its only downside is that it won't provide any additional insulation.
 We also had some hesitations about the durability of this new, stretchy windproof/waterproof material.
 We haven't been able to put it through multiple seasons of use yet to see how its longevity fares.
 For a high-tech shell, we think this price is a bargain relative to other high-performing ski shells.

 If you are looking for a hardshell that allows you the freedom to insulate as you please and won't break the bank doing so, we recommend the Recon Stretch Shell.
 With just the right amount of functional features and waterproof, windproof, breathable fabric, this shell is high performing and versatile.
 Add this to its sleek style, and this shell is an excellent option.